Wine Review: Cabernet Comparison

 2018 Lilian Ladouys St. Estephe

 I bought this for $25 en primeur, but it’s probably around $30 now.
 59% Cabernet Sauvignon, 37% Merlot, and 4% Petit Verdot aged in 35% new oak.
 Nose is sweet, spicy oak driven with some red and dark berry fruit.
 Nice elegant feel with a medium+ body.
 It’s the least heavy of the 3 wines.
 Medium acid.
 Still tannic without food but approachable with food.
 The nose integrates well over time and more fruit comes out overall but the tannins still remain without food.
 Others may prefer to age it longer for that reason, and it should age at least 10+ more years.
 Relative to the other wines, it wasn’t as generous at the moment, but it’s partly an Old World v.
 New World difference too although this producer and vintage are relatively more modern in Bordeaux.
-It’s typically for the best bargains among the top appellations of Bordeaux like St. Estephe.
+It’s typically one of the best bargains among the top appellations of Bordeaux like St. Estephe.
 I’ve had this label at 10 years of age and enjoyed it more.
 90+

 Conclusion